LDBologni/School_District_Analysis/README.md

 ![After_NaN_School_Summary_DF](https://user-images.githubusercontent.com/98929742/158091145-f04c84ca-1e09-494b-9a10-f24286074a0d.JPG)

-As the table shows the Thomas High School has the lowest % Passing in Math, Reading and Overall in all schools in the district:
+As the table shows the Thomas High School has dropped in % Passing in Math, Reading and Overall:

 - Percentage Math passing **66.911315%**
 - Percentage Reading passing **69.663609%**